felippe-regazio/logflake/README.md

 });
 ```

-This function accepts a callback that returns the log `output` and a `info` object.
+This function accepts a callback that returns the log `output` and an `info` object.
 Also accepts a second boolean parameter which gets the `output` with colors; default is `false`.
-Note: if this very same function has been called 1000 times, the hash will be the same since is a hash per function.
+Note: if this very same function has been called 1000 times, the hash will be the same since is a hash per function/line.

 #### Callback